Fabrizio Moretti: The Strokes

 Moretti began drumming in an informal band with vocalist Casablancas and guitarist Valensi in high school, and continued after the two left Dwight.
 Later, Nikolai Fraiture joined as the bassist and the band was formed when guitarist Albert Hammond Jr. joined in fall 1998.
 Their first show as The Strokes was at the Spiral in New York City on September 14, 1999.
 The band released The Modern Age EP in 2001 under Rough Trade Records and was signed for a five-album record deal by RCA Records.
 The band released six LPs including Is This It, Room on Fire, First Impressions of Earth, Angles, Comedown Machine and The New Abnormal with tours and festival sets in the North America, Europe, South America, East Asia and Australia.
 Following the completion of their album contract deal with RCA Records in 2013, the band has continued to release new music through Casablancas' Cult Records.

 Moretti's drumming style has been called crisp and clean, and having a mature elegance.
 He has said that he wants to provide a steady, driving force with his playing which resulted in him simplifying his drum kit to a four-piece set up with a hi-hat and ride cymbals.
 He commonly uses a Ludwig Classic Maple drum kit with Zildjian cymbals and Ahead sticks.
-Early on, he was known for drumming very hard, often breaking his drums sticks.
-Early records convey a more simplistic and 'punk' style of playing and recording while later records feature more compressed drums in the style of industrial and dance music.
+Early on, he was known for drumming very hard, often breaking his drumsticks.
+Early records convey a more simplistic and 'punk' style of playing and recording, while later records feature more compressed drums in the style of industrial and dance music.